forgenie/diamond-foundry/README.md

 1. Adding facets

-- Use `DiamondStorage` pattern for storing variables
+- Use diamond storage `Layout` pattern for storing variables in file named `<FacetName>Storage`.
-- Interact with storage in the Behavior `library`
+- Define internal behavior, interact with storage in the `<FacetName>Base` abstract contract.
-- Compose external calls in the final implementation of Facet `contract`
+- Compose initializer and protect external calls in `<FacetName>Facet` contract.
-- If possible, don't use inherited `interface`
-- Follow naming structure and rules of a Facet
+- `I<FacetName>` for interface of external functions, and `I<FacetName>Base` for errors, structs, enums, and events.

-2. Testing & naming
+2. Testing

+- Build helper contract named `<FacetName>Helper` for getting facet's selectors, initalizer and supported interfaces.
-- Deploy test contracts in the `setUp` of an `abstract contract`
+- Attach facet interface to a diamond's address in the `setUp` of an `abstract <FacetName>FacetTest` contract.
+Override `diamondInitParams()` to initialize diamond with tested facet or others if needed.
+- Reuse `I<Facet>Base` interface for accessing internal structs, errors, events or enums.
 - Test facets by attaching their `interface` to a diamond address.
 - There is one `Test` contract per each function within a Facet.
 It's naming should follow the `<Contract>_<method>` rule, so that we can isolate it with `--match-contract <REGEX>`.
-- Facet Naming guidelines:
-  - Optional: `<Name>Storage` for independent facet storage.
-Facets can be stateless and use other storage.
-  - `<Name>Behavior` for behavior library.
-  - `I<Name>` for interface, or should comply with eip number.
-  - `<Name>Facet` final deployable implementation.
-Use the `Behavior` library here for defining functionality.

 ## License